MatthewBrandon21/Disease-Prediction-API-Capstone/README.md

   npm run start
 ```

-App will run in port 5000
+API app will run in port 5000 & React app will run in port 3000

 ## Environment Variables